grimmer0125/d4c-queue/README.md

   'asyncFun_arg2'
 );
 /**
  * in place 2, another event in event loop.
-Either async or normal sync function is ok.
+Either async or normal
+ * sync function is ok.
+E.g., pass a normal non-async function,
- * pass a normal non-async function first as a example, it will wait for asyncFun's finishing
+ * it will wait for asyncFun's finishing, then use await to get
- * then use await to get the new wrapped async function's result.
+ * the new wrapped async function's result.
  */
 const syncFunFunResult = await D4C.wrap(syncFun, { tag: 'queue1' })(
   'syncFun_arg1'